Who doesn’t love to spoil their dog? These crunchy, blueberry dog treats made with peanut butter and oats will become your dog’s new favorite cookie!

-I love being able to give my dog treats with recognizable ingredients.
+I love being able to give my dog homemade treats with recognizable ingredients.
 I know what is in them, so I know she isn’t being fed garbage.
 I also love how much she LOVES them.
 Melly will sing for her treats!

 Table of Contents